ozgiat/Terraform-Modules/README.md

 # Terraform Modules for AWS resources and more

-Terraform modules for AWS to create the following resource:
+Terraform modules for AWS to create the following resources:
 - VPC
 - ALB
 - NLB